Hey Daddy Here Comes Mommy!

 Once the front side was completely dried, I followed the same steps above to stencil in the lettering on the back-side of my plaque “It’s OK Ladies I’m Still Single”.

 Once I finished painting in the letters, I wanted to put a picture of a single red rose next to the wording.
-I did a quick internet Image search again, and found the perfect rose, which I copies and pasted onto a Word document and made it the size I needed:
+I did a quick internet Image search again, and found the perfect rose, which I copied and pasted onto a Word document and made it the size I needed:

 I taped the picture to the plaque, traced it with a pen and painted it the same way I painted the letters: